 iii.
 Avoid taking a lift from someone who has just taken a drink.

 Although it is not compulsory for a potential student who wishes to be a driver to undergo a medical examination by a panel of doctors, nevertheless it is always better for one to undergo a medical check up if he or she possibly can.

-7) Correct attitude and safety.
+7) Correct attitude and safety

 A driver should possess certain qualities which will go towards making a person a competent and good driver.

 A driver has to be responsible for the welfare of his fellow passengers as well as other users too.

 Therefore, if one should be unwell, or agitated, worried or even mentally disturbed, avoid driving if you can.

 Doing something else instead driving, like using a hand phone or listening to the radio and looking at maps for directions can all contribute towards uncalled for accidents.